HITECHCRIME/HC_OVERVIEW/README.md

 - Access to Website and the timeline
 - Access to live creative ops updates

+/// note: research Glide apps for making the app

 OTHER
 - Video Games
 - Comics